processone/docs.ejabberd.im/content/admin/configuration.md

 	method is STARTTLS on port 5222, as defined
 	[`RFC 6120: XMPP Core`](http://xmpp.org/rfcs/rfc6120.html#tls),
 	which can be enabled in `ejabberd` with the option `starttls`.
-If this option is set, you should also set the `certfiles` or the `certfile` option.
+If this option is set, you should also set the `certfiles` option or configure ACME.
 The option `tls` can also be used in `ejabberd_http` to support HTTPS.

 **`tls_compression: true|false`**:   Whether to enable or disable TLS compression.
 The default value is